sj23patel/Object-Tracking/README.md

 Before you run the project, make sure your system meets the following system requirements:
 1. Ubuntu 16.x (Not Ubuntu 18.x) as darknet requires g++ version 6 or less.
 2. GPU NVIDIA GTX 940 or higher.
 Still it may run on a very low FPS.
 3. Unfortunately, at the time of creation of this project, Y.O.L.O v3 for python was not running on windows OS.
-So you may check out the latest version by visting the abouve mentioned link in 1st part.
+So you may check out the latest version by visting the above mentioned link in 1st part.

 ## How to run
-1. It is highly recommended that after cloning this repository, you perform intial steps from https://goo.gl/xBGqNg
+1. It is highly recommended that after cloning this repository, you perform initial steps from https://goo.gl/xBGqNg
 2. Run the object_tracking.py where you'll be able to change the input video as per your choice.
 3. You can modify unscented kalman filter covariance matrices in ukf.py
 4. Enjoy!